-“We wanted to do it better than existing VoIP apps, but in order to do that, we had to be able to deliver low latency and high-quality audio services all around the world.
+“We wanted to be the best real-time communication app, but to do that, we had to be able to deliver low latency and high-quality audio services around the world.
 Since we were a start-up, we were not yet equipped to build up everything that is needed to develop this entire platform around the app by ourselves.
 We did not have the talent that understood how to build a network or how to maintain the hardware and power in data centers.
 In addition, we did not have the physical resources around the globe to make this happen.
 Besides, back in the days as a small start-up, we coped with a challenging timeframe, therefore we needed to find partners to make it happen.”

 Discord highly values the experience their users have when using the app.
 A solid low-latency infrastructure is therefore essential.
 In order to provide this, Discord looks at the quality of service, when looking at different hosting providers.

 “At Discord, we care a lot about the experience our users have when using our service.
 Wherever in the world, our users happen to be, they should always have the best experience when using the app.
 Therefore, we need a solid infrastructure in order to provide this quality to our users.”

 i3D.net was not the first hosting provider Discord worked with.
 Over the years, Discord worked with several other companies that provided them with dedicated servers in different locations.
 Mark Smith explains that in the past, Discord bought services from many different companies because they had to keep up with the pace of their growth.
 In the past few years, they became more diligent in collecting data and statistics by monitoring the quality of the different networks they were using.
 They looked at the latency, packet loss, the Mean Opinion Score (MOS)*, the number of network outages, and how quickly users can reconnect to other servers.